Australia’s ex-PM talks about the dire state of gender inequality

 The real reason behind it?
 The study found that there wasn’t always a second female senior leader because the male chief executive who promoted her “thought he had fixed the gender problem by bringing on one woman” and considered it a “ticked box” for the diversity agenda.

 Quick tips for leaders and diversity champions

-Instead of looking for quick fixes, Gillard shared some tips all leaders can tap on to get through the long journey towards their goals.
+Instead of looking for quick fixes, Gillard shared some tips all leaders can tap on to get through trudge on the long journey towards their goals.